MoatLab/FEMU/docs/about/build-platforms.rst

 Linux OS, macOS, FreeBSD, NetBSD, OpenBSD
 -----------------------------------------

-The project aims to support the most recent major version at all times.
+The project aims to support the most recent major version at all times for up to five years after its initial release.
 Support for the previous major version will be dropped 2 years after the new major version is released or when the vendor itself drops support, whichever comes first.
-In this context, third-party efforts to extend the lifetime of a distro are not considered, even when they are endorsed by the vendor (eg. Debian LTS).
+In this context, third-party efforts to extend the lifetime of a distro are not considered, even when they are endorsed by the vendor (eg. Debian LTS);
+the same is true of repositories that contain packages backported from later releases (e.g. Debian backports).
+Within each major release, only the most recent minor release is considered.

 For the purposes of identifying supported software versions available on Linux, the project will look at CentOS, Debian, Fedora, openSUSE, RHEL, SLES and